 Tip #4: Keep the interface you are using dry during use and during transport.
 One of the simplest ways to keep your interface dry is to use a neck strap.
 If a student drops a LabQuest near the stream, it only goes as far as the end of the strap.
-We sell these as Vernier Lanyard (LQ-LAN).
+We sell Vernier Lanyard (LQ-LAN) for the original LabQuest and LabQuest 2.
+We sell LabQuest® 3 Lanyard (LQ3-LAN) for LabQuest 3.
 Recommendations for additional waterproof and water-resistant tools are available at:

 Are there options to protect my LabQuest from getting wet?

 Tip #5: If using LabQuest 2, students can use the high-contrast mode when viewing LabQuest 2 in bright light.
-If using an original LabQuest, students can adjust the screen brightness to one hundred percent.
+If using an original LabQuest or LabQuest 3, students can adjust the screen brightness to one hundred percent.
 Instructions to use these features can be found at:

 Is the LabQuest screen bright enough for outdoor use?

 Tip #6: Make a file prior to going in the field with the correct data entry mode, experiment length and other parameters already set up.
-Can I make a template for data collection on LabQuest?
+Can I make a template data-collection file for the LabQuest App?